Simple Healthy Food Swaps That Support Energy After 60

 Instead of: cookies, pastries, candy, sweetened bars

-Try: eggs, yogurt, nuts such as walnuts or pecans, or fruit paired with protein
+Try: yogurt, nuts such as walnuts or pecans, eggs, or fruit paired with protein

 Swap Processed Meats for Simply Prepared Proteins